mlindemu/yavs-wsgi/README.md

-# Yet Another VIM Setup - WSGI Edition
+# Yet Another VIM Setup - Python WSGI Edition
 This is the setup script I use on new WSGI development machines.
 Feel free to comment or edit as you see fit.

 # How To Run?